webNeat/wari/README.md

 }
 ```

 Use the `match` function to match a value against all possible error types.
 Typescript infers possible error types and gives you autocomplete.
-You can all or some errors separately and provide a default handler for the remaining errors.
+You can handle all or some errors separately and provide a default handler for the remaining errors as the third argument.

 if the value given to `match` is not an error, it's simply returned as is.
 Otherwise, the corresponding handler is called and is returned value is returned.